 Fortunately, this is a skill which can be learned.

-It is understanding where your personal problems are and reacting upon them.
-It is developing the traits for surviving a break up or divorce faster and easier.
+It's understanding where your personal problems are and reacting to them.
+It is developing the traits for surviving faster and easier.

 That's what I do in my personal coaching.